morris/vanilla-todo/README.md

 #### 5.2.2.
 The Verbose

+- Stylesheets are a bit verbose.
+SCSS would help here.
 - Simple components require quite some boilerplate code.
-- SCSS would simplify stylesheets a lot.
-- ES6 would be very helpful.
+- ES5 is generally a lot more verbose than ES6.
   - Especially arrow functions, template literals, and async/await would make the code more readable.
+  - ES6 modules would eliminate the need for a global namespace.
 - `el.querySelectorAll(':scope ...')` is somewhat default/expected and
-  would justify a simplified helper.
+  would justify a helper.
 - Listening to and dispatching events is slightly verbose.
 - Although not used in this study, event delegation is not trivial to implement without code duplication.

 #### 5.2.3.
 The Bad